 - An international vacation for first referral conversion

 - An iPhone for referring at least five friends.

 - a celebrity dinner, opening ceremony or a movie premiere.

 - Bonus points

-- Free room night
+- Free room nights

 A referrals program is the easiest and most effective marketing tool to grow your customer base.
 What does it take to launch one?

 Here are few dos and don’ts that can ensure you get the most from your referral program: